I checked into Joe Wheeler State Park Lodge for a fun-filled weekend.

 Yesterday was a beautiful sunny day, but today was cloudy and cold, so I had to add several layers of clothing for the water adventure.

-We did see a pair of Red Tail Hawks sitting on the top of a tree.
+We saw a pair of Red-tailed Hawks sitting on top of a tree.

 We had about 12 people on the boat excursion.